Narendra580718/AIML/README.md

     6.3.
 DL Model
 7. Build and Train the model
 8. Evaluate the Model
-9. Fine tune the model and repeat strep 7 and 8 until you get the better accuracy
+9. Fine tune the model and repeat step 7 and 8 until you get the better accuracy
 10. Justify model using different matrices
 11. Save the model
 12. Infer saved model in your application